 TLDR: Don’t do it.
 Save up and get a proper exhaust system.

 To be honest, I did not do a great deal of research on what I was getting done – I think I just watched the vid below and thought “Well, that seems kind of obvious” and went for it.
-The problem with writing this is that I have learnt what I got done…and kind of regret not being a little more clued up.
+I regret this now.

 The Consensus (and Downsides)

 I have been running with it for about a fortnight now.
-I think that things feel a little more spritely for sure: But there have been downsides.
+Things feel a more spritely for sure: But there have been downsides.

 The downsides, in order of least to most annoying…

 - The car seems to sound a little ‘off’.
 I suppose the harmonics have changed with the new pipe geometry.
-Subaru spends hundreds-of-thoasands developing and I chucked it in the bin and put in something some guy welded together.
+Subaru spends hundreds-of-thousands developing an exhaust and I chucked it in the bin and put in something some guy welded together.
 Go figure.

-- The exhaust smell: I thought it was the car in front until I accepted attributing it to all the cars in front was unfair.
+- The exhaust smell: I thought it was the car in front until I could smell it and there was not car in front.
 I googled it, and it is a ‘thing’.
 I am kind of hoping it’ll just go away, but it might not.

 - The lower ride height of the flange to the bolted connection of the new pipe to the rest of the old exhaust: The flange is is bigger/ wider than whatever was there before.
-Unfortunately, this means that every time I go over the hump into our driveway the thing scrapes on the ground is annoying and concerning.
-I would be pretty keen to see how the current connection differs from the OEM one, and perhaps modify what I currently have (might need some welding and wot-not).
+Unfortunately, this means that every time I go over the hump into our driveway the thing scrapes on the ground.

 - Will it pass the Warrant of Fitness?
 I am not sure, my reading of the rules is that it might not, except there is still a cat in the up-pipe I think, and maybe one in the mid pipe (if it still there).